WGLab/doc-ANNOVAR/docs/user-guide/download.md

 Several very commonly used annotation databases for human genomes are additionally provided below.
 In general, users can use `-downdb -webfrom annovar` in ANNOVAR directly to download these databases.
 To view of full list of databases (and their size and last changed date) prepared by ANNOVAR developers, use `avdblist` keyword in `-downdb` operation.

+NOTE June 2019: Due to lack of storage space, several whole-genome databases (cadd, cadd13, fathmm, dann, eigen, gerp++) are currently not available for download.
+I am trying to find a solution to this problem.

 ### - For gene-based annotation

 | Build | Table Name | Explanation | Date |